keijiro/MetavidoTimeline/README.md

 At the moment, it only supports HAP-encoded Metavido clips.
 You have to transcode video clips into QuickTime .mov files with the HAP codec.

+Note that it uses the slow readback method for frame-exact synchronization.
+It's useful for offline rendering but not recommended for realtime use.

 [Timeline]: https://docs.unity3d.com/Packages/com.unity.timeline@latest
 [Metavido]: https://github.com/keijiro/Metavido
 [HAP]: https://hap.video